hubverse-org/hubverse-actions/README.md

 This repository stores [GitHub Actions](https://github.com/features/actions) for hubverse hubs, which can be used to do a variety of CI tasks.

-Each directory in this repository contains a GitHub Action that can be downloaded using `hubValidations::use_hub_github_action()` and the name of the directory as the action name.
+Each directory in this repository contains a GitHub Action that can be downloaded using `hubCI::use_hub_github_action()` and the name of the directory as the action name.
 Consult individual READMEs for details on each action.

 ## Additional resources